CiscoTestAutomation/getting-started/source/install/installpyATS.rst

 Installation process
 ---------------------
-The process that you follow depends on whether you are an internal, external, or Docker user.
+The process that you follow depends on whether you are an internal, external, or Docker user, and whether you want to use the Robot Framework.

 .. list-table:: |pyATS| installation process
    :header-rows: 1